grimmpp/home-assistant-eltako/README.md

           eep: A5-38-08
 ```

 3. To **enable this component**, go to your integrations, press the "add" button and select "Eltako".
-In the presented sheet either select the detected USB gateway or enter the path manually.
+In the presented sheet just select the detected USB gateway.
+Manual paths can be added in the gateway configuration section under serial_path and will be displayed additionally in the installation sheet.
 4. **Update Home Assistant configuration** ``/config/configuration.yaml`` and add all devices and sensors you want to integrate.
 See [How to update Home Assistant Configuration](https://github.com/grimmpp/home-assistant-eltako/tree/main/docs/update_home_assistant_configuration.md) to see how the configuration should look like.
 There is also a scipt which can detect devices and sensors and creates a prepared configuration because in big setups it can be a little effort doing that manually.
 For more details have a look into [Device and Sensor Discovery for Home Assistant Configuration](https://github.com/grimmpp/home-assistant-eltako/tree/main/eltakodevice_discovery/)